Xilinx/PYNQ/CONTRIBUTING.md

    A general set of rules on what to submit:

+	 1. We welcome submissions to the pynq Python package, sdbuild flows and documentation.

+	 2. For development boards, we only host boards that we officially support.
+To build new SDCard images for custom PYNQ enabled boards, we encourage users to build a new board-only repository.
+For reference, please see the
+	 <a href="https://github.com/Avnet/Ultra96-PYNQ" target="_blank">Avnet Ultra96</a>
+	 or <a href="https://github.com/Xilinx/ZCU111-PYNQ" target="_blank">Xilinx ZCU111</a>
+	 repositories.

-	1. We only host boards and overlays that we support officially in this repository.
+   3. For custom overlays, we only host overlays that we officially support.
+To create new custom overlays, we encourage users to build a new overlay repository.
+For reference, please see the
-	   For other board folders or overlays, users should host their own repositories.
-    2. To submit a new Microblaze driver for a peripheral module, users are encouraged to use the <a href="https://github.com/Xilinx/PYNQ/tree/master/boards/Pynq-Z1/base/notebooks/microblaze" target="_blank">Microblaze notebook</a>; i.e., a single Jupyter notebook example is sufficient.
+   <a href="https://github.com/Xilinx/PYNQ-HelloWorld" target="_blank">PYNQ-HelloWorld</a>
+   and <a href="https://github.com/Xilinx/BNN-PYNQ" target="_blank">BNN-PYNQ</a> repositories.

+   4. For Microblaze peripheral drivers, we encourage users to submit their C/C++ within a Jupyter notebook using the microblaze IPython magic.
+Please see the <a href="https://github.com/Xilinx/PYNQ/tree/master/boards/Pynq-Z1/base/notebooks/microblaze" target="_blank">Microblaze example notebooks</a> for how to write custom device drivers.

-2. Submit your pull request:
+2. Submitting your pull request:

 	1. Fork this repository to your own github account using the *fork* button above.